thenexthub/Codira/docs/ErrorHandlingRationale.md

         real errors.
 It might be sufficient if the facility does not actually swallow the error, but instead causes a real failure.
-    -   It is possible that the ease of higher-order programming in Swift might ameliorate many of these problems by letting users writing error-handling combinators.
-That is, in situations where a lazy Java programmer would find themselves writing a `try/catch` to swallow an exception, Swift would allow them to do something more correct with equal convenience.
+    -   It is possible that the ease of higher-order programming in Codira might ameliorate many of these problems by letting users writing error-handling combinators.
+That is, in situations where a lazy Java programmer would find themselves writing a `try/catch` to swallow an exception, Codira would allow them to do something more correct with equal convenience.

 One other minor advantage of marked, statically-enforced typed